Zayleth/F1-Landing-Page/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Use this project as inspiration to get started in the world of CSS and Flexbox.
-- Inspiration
+- Please note that the main "Sign Up" button does not lead to any route because it was made with the objective of practicing decoration.
-- etc
+- Inspiration: Landing Page - The Odin Project, Pinterest, F1 Page.

 ## 📝 License